-As dog owners, we often wonder which foods from our own kitchens are safe to share with our furry friends.
+Can Dogs Eat Taro is a topic many pet owners look up when trying to understand which foods are safe for their dogs.
 Root vegetables like sweet potatoes and carrots are commonly fed to dogs, but what about taro?

 Dogs should not eat taro.
 This root contains calcium oxalate crystals that can be harmful to your pet, causing pain and swelling.
 Even cooked taro isn’t reliably safe, so it’s best to avoid sharing it with dogs.